AlexisBogroff/CheatSheets/Git.md

 git branch --list
 ```

-Det the name of the current branch
+Get the name of the current branch
 ```
 git symbolic-ref HEAD
 ```